arun-kr-reddy/notes/programming.md

   - incorporated into data structures

 # compound data
-- **layered system:** when we’re building things we divorce the task of building things from the task of implementing the parts
+- **layered system:** when we're building things we divorce the task of building things from the task of implementing the parts
 example:someone else could have written `goodenough?` for us when we wrote `sqrt`, as long as it works we don't know the implementation (abstraction layer)
 similarly we have means of combination for data as well
 - **example: rational number arithmetic:** to express the arithmetic operators for fractions